Pioana01101/vuforiastudio/README.md

 # ![](https://placehold.it/24/5BB73B/ffffff?text=+) Vuforia Studio Samples

-A repository of example projects for Vuforia Studio and [detailed documentation](https://github.com/patrickscheper/vuforiastudio/wiki) on how to extend AR experiences with Javascript.
+A repository of example projects for Vuforia Studio and [detailed documentation](https://github.com/patrickscheper/vuforiastudio/wiki) on how to extend AR experiences created with Vuforia Studio with Javascript.

 ## How to import a project